jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 One of the hardest parts of building software applications is managing **secrets**.
 Secrets can be anything from a username and a password, a token, or even keys from cloud services.
 The important part is that they are important.
 If you loose these secrets it could mean the end to a company.
 You also have to worry about invalidating them.
 If a person leaves, or rotates job, you don't want credentials to walk out the door with you.
 Also managing these secrets not just for security but for automation is also a critical part of the infrastructure.

-In Linux Distros as well as Packer there are methods for dealing with secrets.
+In Linux distros as well as Packer, there are methods for dealing with secrets.
 The first obvious example how to we *seed* a root password for a MySQL server?
 If you install it, there is always a password prompt?
 This precludes you from automating the install.

 All Debian based distros have a configuration database called `DEBCONF`.
 This can be used to preseed and answers you may have to installation questions that come via `apt-get`.
 Here is an example: